stitchdata/docs/_connect-content/guides/api/select-tables-and-fields.md

 ---
-title: Select tables and fields with the Connect API
+title: Select streams and fields with the Connect API
 content-type: "guide"
 content-id: "select-tables-and-fields"